 If you are driving your own car, make sure you contact your current insurance provider.
 You will want to verify that you are covered traveling between cleaning jobs.
 Not all personal car insurance will cover accidents which happen during business operations.

 If you are purchasing company cars and having employees driving, you will 100% need to obtain coverage for the vehicle and for your employee’s.
 Having a business specific car insurance coverage will help to cover the costs of any damage your business is found to be liable for during a car accident, up to your plans limits.

-This will cover costs of injuries to your employees while they are working.
+Workers compensation insurance is only needed if you have employees.
+This insurance will cover costs of injuries to your employees while they are working.

 So now you know what types of insurance is out there for your cleaning business.
 Here are the reasons why you need liability insurance when you start a cleaning business.

 1. Stand out above the other ‘so-called’ cleaning companies

 I have come across more ‘companies’ like this.
 They are not a ‘REAL’ business… they don’t register a business with their state, they don’t pay taxes (another topic for another day), they take cash under the table, and they don’t carry insurance.